fernandopalafox/fernandopalafox.github.io/content/writing/vulnerable.md

 About all the wild woo woo stuff I've discovered in this wild "spiritual" journey About how ALIVE I feel.

-Yet, very often, I find myself stamping it down.
+Yet, very often, I find myself clamping down on the creativity hose.
-In panic that I'll just become this stereotype of a spiritual person that runs around in circles.
+In panic that I'll become a stereotype I carry around of a spiritual person that runs around in circles.
 That "I'm too young" to be talking about all this Scared that this will distract me from truly "useful" work.
 That I'll just get stuck in a fractal forest of self-realization and deepening spirituality.